Layne is an animal lover who grew up in a household full of rescued critters. She is a registered veterinary technician.

 How to Identify the Breeds in a Mixed-Breed Cat or Kitten

-The first and perhaps most identifiable characteristic of a cat is their fur or coat color, pattern, and length.
+The first and perhaps most identifiable characteristic of a cat is its fur or coat color, pattern, and length.
 Let's start by classifying fur length.
 If your cat is a mixed-breed, your vet will likely consider them to be one of the following:

 Domestic Shorthair (DSH)